 Anyone who’s buried their face in the Boyle Heights-based brand’s luxe linens should know what to expect from these cotton masks, which run $25 for a pack of five.
 You can donate a set for the same price, too.
-Expect orders from Matteo to ship in 7 to 10 days.
+Expect orders from Matteo to ship in three to five days.

 Unicorn enthusiasts Smoko have assembled a line of masks ($14 for a single mask) adorned with its supercute mascots, like smiley-faced boba cups and potatoes.
 Expect orders to ship in two to three weeks.

-The sustainable Venice-based clothing line has used its L.A. factory to turn out five-packs of masks ($30) in floral prints and solid colors, plus kid-size pairs ($18).
+The sustainable Venice-based clothing line has used its L.A. factory to turn out three-packs of masks ($30) in floral prints and solid colors, plus kid-size five-packs ($30).
 You can also suggest an organization that you’d like them to donate masks to.
 Orders ship within 5–10 days.